Home Remedies For Dog Scooting · Kinship

 What is dog scooting?

-Dog scooting is when your dog drags their butt across the floor to try to empty their anal glands.
+Dog scooting is when your dog drags their butt across the floor.
 It’s a common behavior that can be caused by a variety of medical and behavioral issues.
 If your dog is scooting, it's important to take them to the veterinarian to rule out any medical problems.
 Once any medical issues have been addressed, you can work with your vet to develop a plan to prevent your dog from scooting.

 Girl with dog on beach with AAV overlay